-Last Sat.
-24 Sept.
-2016 at Nanhui, my object of observation was Pale-legged Leaf Warbler, one of the Big 5 Leaf Warblers in the Shanghai region.
-In both spring and autumn, Phylloscopus tenellipes passes through Earth’s greatest city in considerable numbers, giving Shanghai birders ample opportunity to study it.
-A lookalike species, Sakhalin Leaf Warbler P. borealoides, also has been noted in Shanghai.
+Recently at Cape Nanhui, the birding hotspot in Pudong, my object of observation was Pale-legged Leaf Warbler, one of the Big 5 Leaf Warblers in Shanghai.
+In both spring and autumn, Phylloscopus tenellipes passes through Earth’s Greatest City in considerable numbers.
+A lookalike species, Sakhalin Leaf Warbler P. borealoides, also passes through Shanghai.

 SONG CAN SAFELY SEPARATE PALE-LEGGED FROM SAKHALIN